- Dates: 15th-17th May

 - Strategic Sponsor: New South Wales (NSW) Government/Destination NSW

-The event website was updated on 26th June 2025.
+The event website was updated on 26th June 2025 with the event dates originally being the 13th-15th March.

-On 22nd July 2025, the Aerospace Maritime Defence Australia (AMDA) Foundation announced, in a surprise move, that it is in active positive discussions with prospective new organisers for the public weekend of this & future editions.
+On 22nd July 2025, the AMDA Foundation announced, in a surprise move, that it will sub-license the public weekend & is in active positive discussions with prospective new organisers for it of this & future editions.
 This is so the AMDA Foundation can develop a series of new funding, education & industry advancement initiatives for Australia’s general aviation industry.
 AMDA Foundation will still organise the schools & careers open day.

 The AMDA Foundation, being based in Victoria and organiser of the Australian International Airshow in Avalon, acknowledged the increased challenges of managing a major public event in an interstate location & their Chief Executive Officer (CEO), Justin Giddings, said the AMDA Foundation is committed to support Airshows Downunder – Shellharbour through its established programs to ensure the event’s future.